 Fill up on a heaping basket of wings, or share and pair with some of the restaurant's signature sides.
 In addition to the standard pub fare of tater tots, onion rings, and cheese curds, the menu also boasts such delicacies as duck wontons, deep-fried green beans, and gooey/crunchy Spam bites (you read that right).

-Pro tip: Order a side of tater tots and ask for them to be tossed in your favorite wing sauce.
+Tip: Order a side of tater tots and ask for them to be tossed in your favorite wing sauce.
 You're welcome.

 02 of 03

 Runyon's has been perfecting its recipe for more than three decades, and it doesn't disappoint.
 Vinegary with just a bit of a mild kick, the wings are coated in enough sauce to balance the flavors, but not so much that the chicken is swimming in them.
-Baskets can be ordered in regular, double, or party size portions, and all come with some celery and a creamy, homemade bleu cheese dipping sauce that has real chunks of bleu cheese inside.
+Baskets can be ordered in regular, double, or party size portions and all come with some celery and a creamy, homemade bleu cheese dipping sauce that has real chunks of bleu cheese inside.
 The dish's minimalism is part of its appeal: It's everything you need from chicken wings, and nothing you don't.

-Pro tip: Because Runyon's is near downtown, finding parking can be a challenge.
+Tip: Because Runyon's is near downtown, finding parking can be a challenge.
 Skip the headache altogether by opting to take the light rail instead.
 The pub is located within a 10-minute walk from the Target Field Station, where you can easily hop on either METRO's Blue or Green train lines to head southeast toward the Mall of America or Union Depot, respectively.

 03 of 03

 In addition to the full food menu, the restaurant has a lengthy wine and cocktail list, as well as a host of adult malts and floats that are perfect for dessert.
-If you're feeling a bit nostalgic, try the Dreamsicle.
+If you're feeling a bit nostalgic, try the Dreamsicle Float.
 The drink is made with orange soda and vanilla ice cream that will take you back to those summer afternoons, sitting on a curb eating a frozen treat from the ice cream truck.
 It's capped off with a splash of vodka, just in case you needed a reminder you're an adult now.

-Pro tip: When the weather is nice, grab a seat out on the patio.
+Tip: When the weather is nice, grab a seat out on the patio.
 The brick-floored outdoor area has comfy chairs and round tables covered with umbrellas for shade.